-The practices are presented in the six categories of social-emotional learning skills.
-These are the same categories reflected in Ontario’s curriculum:
+The practices are presented in six categories of social-emotional learning skills:

 - Identification and management of emotions

 - Stress management and coping